-“Seductive Liberty is over- rated, unless we put Good Will before conquest and self-interest.
+“Seductive Liberty is over- rated, unless we put Good Will and Compassion before conquest and self-interest.

 Righteous Equality is over-rated unless we put Respect For Diversity before sameness and conformity.